vpinheiro38/Chatbot-To-Do-App/README.md

 - Conversation for adding a task;
 - Delete a task;
 - Calendar to view the tasks added;
-- For now, only portuguese is supported.
+- For now, only portuguese is supported;
+- The data is stored offline with **Realm Database** instead of SQLite.

 ## To-Do
 There is a lot of things to improve the app.
 For example: